 This interdisciplinary sequence promotes scientific literacy through a basic understanding of the sciences covered, along with an active exploration of how scientific discoveries are made, how they are subject to forms of manipulation, how they have impacted society in the short and longer terms, and their ethical and cultural implications.
 Students complete a minimum of 2 courses totaling at least 7 credits, including a lab.

 Cultural competence is a foundational skill that every student should be able to demonstrate prior to graduation.
-As such, Diversity Learning courses serve to equip you with the cultural knowledge and awareness necessary to live, work and create with the diverse groups that characterize the United States.
+As such, Diversity in the United States courses serve to equip you with the cultural knowledge and awareness necessary to live, work and create with the diverse groups that characterize the United States.